CloudSlang/docs/tutorial/03_lesson.rst

    :ref:`Run with Dependencies <run_with_dependencies>` in the DSL reference.

-You should see the name of the task and the string sent to the print operation printed to the screen.
+You should see the name of the step and the string sent to the print operation printed to the screen.

 Download the Code